kaltura/KalturaOttGeneratedAPIClientsJava/src/test/resources/Tests documentation/SearchAssetFilterTests.md

     * user_interests - only valid value is "true".
 When enabled, only assets that the user defined as his interests (by tags and metas) (TODO)
     * entitled_assets - valid values:
         * free - gets only free to watch assets(TODO)
-        * entitled - only those that the user is implicitly entitled to watch (TODO)
+        * entitled - only those that the user is implicitly entitled to watch
         * "both"

 * Logical conjunction